whackengine/sdk/todo/tree/directives.md

 - [x] Omega
   - [ ] 3.
 (GUARD: do not double this step) Handle the `[Bindable]` meta-data but DEFER ONLY AT THE FINAL STEP if necessary.

-## Enum definitions

-- Remember: for alpha, process defining constants and mark them as in the finished phase.

 ## Interface definitions

 * [ ] Assign ASDoc